MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 |![An icon representing a decision point](media/Overview_of_security_and_compliance_in_Microsoft_Teams_image3.png)     |Decision point         |Does your organization have the required licenses to meet Compliance and Security business requirements?         |
 |![An icon representing the next steps](media/Overview_of_security_and_compliance_in_Microsoft_Teams_image4.png)    |Next steps         |Review your organization's current licensing and confirm it meets all business requirements for compliance and security.         |

-Before enabling any of these features, ensure you have access to the Security & Compliance Center in the Microsoft 365 admin center.
+Before enabling any of these features, make sure you have access to the Security & Compliance Center in the Microsoft 365 admin center.
 By default, tenant admins have access.

+> [!NOTE]
-Content Search and eDiscovery do not need to be enabled in the Security & Compliance Center to work.
+> Content Search and eDiscovery do not need to be enabled in the Security & Compliance Center to work.

 ## Location of data in Teams

 Data in Teams resides in the geographic region associated with your Office 365 tenant.
-Currently, Teams supports the Australia, Canada, France, India, Japan, United Kingdom, South Korea, South Africa, Americas, APAC, and EMEA regions.
+To see what regions are supported currently, please review [Location of data in Microsoft Teams](location-of-data-in-teams.md)

 > [!IMPORTANT]
 > Teams currently offers data residency in Australia, Canada, France, India, Japan, United Kingdom, South Korea, and South Africa for new tenants only.